Characterization of graphs without even $F$-orientations: Introduction

+Let $G$ be a connected graph.
+A vertex $v \in G$ is a {\em cut vertex} of $G$ if $G-v$ is disconnected.
+Let $S \subset V(G)$ if $G-S$ is disconnected, $S$ is said to be a {\em vertex cut} or a {\em separating set} of $G$.
+The vertex connectivity $\kappa(G)$ of $G$, is the minimum size of a separating set.

-A 1--factor $F$ of $G$ is said to {\em induce} a 1--factor of a subgraph $H$ of $G$ if $E(H) \cap E(F)$ is a 1--factor of $H$.
+A {\em $1$--factor} $F$ of $G$ is a regular spanning subgraph of degree one.
+A graph $G$ is $1$--extendible if every edge belongs to at least one $1$--factor of $G$.
+A $1$--factor $F$ of $G$ is said to {\em induce} a $1$--factor of a subgraph $H$ of $G$ if $E(H) \cap E(F)$ is a $1$--factor of $H$.
 Note that we will often identify $F$ with $E(F)$.
+A subgraph $J$ of a graph $G$ is {\em central} if $G-V(J)$ has a $1$--factor.
+In \cite{CLM}, $1$--extendible graphs are also called \emph{matching covered} and central subgraphs are called \emph{conformal}.
+Please note that connected $1$--extendible graphs are $2$--connected (cf. Lemma \ref{claim4.13}(ii)).

 Let $F$ be a $1$--factor of $G$.
 Then a cycle $C$ is said to be {\em $F$--alternating} if $|E(C)|= 2|E(F) \cap E(C)|$.
 In particular, each $F$-alternating cycle has an even number of edges.
-An $F$--alternating cycle $C$ in an orientation $\vec{G}$ of $G$ is {\em evenly (oddly) oriented} if for either choice of direction of traversal around $C$, the number of edges of $C$ directed in the direction of traversal is even (odd).
+An $F$--alternating cycle $C$ in an orientation $\overrightarrow{G}$ of $G$ is {\em evenly (oddly) oriented} if for either choice of direction of traversal around $C$, the number of edges of $C$ directed in the direction of traversal is even (odd).
 Since $C$ is even, this is clearly independent of the initial choice of direction around $C$.

-Let $\vec{G}$ be an orientation of $G$ and $F$ be a $1$--factor of $G$.
-If every $F$--alternating cycle is evenly oriented then $\vec{G}$ is said to be an {\em even $F$--orientation of $G$}.
-On the other hand, if every $F$--alternating cycle is oddly oriented then $\vec{G}$ is said to be an {\em odd $F$--orientation of $G$}.
+Let $\overrightarrow{G}$ be an orientation of $G$ and $F$ be a $1$--factor of $G$.
+If every $F$--alternating cycle is evenly oriented then $\overrightarrow{G}$ is said to be an {\em even $F$--orientation of $G$}.
+On the other hand, if every $F$--alternating cycle is oddly oriented then $\overrightarrow{G}$ is said to be an {\em odd $F$--orientation of $G$}.

-An $F$--orientation $\vec{G}$ of a graph $G$ is {\em Pfaffian} if it is odd.
-It turns out that if $\vec{G}$ is a Pfaffian $F$--orientation then $\vec{G}$ is a Pfaffian $F^*$--orientation for all $1$--factors $F^*$ of $G$ (cf.\cite[Theorem 8.3.2 (3)]{LP}).
+An $F$--orientation $\overrightarrow{G}$ of a graph $G$ is {\em Pfaffian} if it is odd.
+It turns out that if $\overrightarrow{G}$ is a Pfaffian $F$--orientation then $\overrightarrow{G}$ is a Pfaffian $F^*$--orientation for all $1$--factors $F^*$ of $G$ (cf.\cite[Theorem 8.3.2 (3)]{LP}).
 In this case we simply say that $G$ is {\em Pfaffian}.
 It is well known that every planar graph is Pfaffian and that the smallest non--Pfaffian graph is the complete bipartite graph $K_{3,3}$.
+The Petersen graph is a further example of a non--Pfaffian graph (cf. Lemma \ref{claim2.8}).